tylertitsworth/5th-age-srd/Classes/Wizard.md

 ##### Scout

-Once per day, your familiar can separate itself from you and make a reconnaissance run of an area or location.
+Once per full recovery, your familiar can separate itself from you and make a reconnaissance run of an area or location.
 Roll an easy skill check for the environment to get your familiar to scout unseen.

 ---